microsoft/vscode-docs/docs/languages/python.md

 No more `print` statement debugging!
 Set breakpoints, inspect data, and use the debug console as you run your program step by step.
 Debug a number of different types of Python applications, including multi-threaded, web, and remote applications.

 For Python-specific details, including setting up your `launch.json` configuration and remote debugging, see [Debugging](/docs/python/debugging.md).
 General VS Code debugging information is found in the [debugging document](/docs/editor/debugging.md).
+The [Django](/docs/python/tutorial-django.md) and [Flask](/docs/python/tutorial-flask.md) tutorials also demonstrate debugging in the context of those web apps, including debugging Django page templates.

 <video id="python-debugging-video" src="https://az754404.vo.msecnd.net/public/python-debugging.mp4" poster="/images/python_python-debugging-placeholder.png" autoplay loop controls muted></video>

 ## Snippets

 Snippets take productivity to the next level.
 You can configure [your own snippets](/docs/editor/userdefinedsnippets.md) and use snippets provided by an extension.
 Snippets appear in the same way as code completion `kb(editor.action.triggerSuggest)`.
+For specific examples with Python, see the [Django](/docs/python/tutorial-django.md) and [Flask](/docs/python/tutorial-flask.md) tutorials.

 <video id="python-snippets-video" src="https://az754404.vo.msecnd.net/public/python-snippets.mp4" poster="/images/python_python-snippets-placeholder.png" autoplay loop controls muted></video>